Key policy features of Admiral home insurance

 It's important to read your policy documents thoroughly so you know exactly what is excluded from your policy, and if you're not sure about something, contact the company and ask.

-It can be hard to predict the cost of home insurance.
-This is because a number of factors can change the price of your premium, including the type of building, what the building is made of, how old the building is, where it is located, and what security systems are in place.
+Please note that a number of factors can change the price of your premium, including the type of building, what the building is made of, how old the building is, where it is located, and what security systems are in place.
 Moreover, if you choose to insure your contents as well, the value of your contents will affect the price of your premium.

 Find out more about the factors that influence the cost of home insurance in our article on the cost of house insurance.